opentofu/opentofu/internal/encryption/method/aesgcm/README.md

 The AAD in AES-GCM is a general-purpose authenticated, but not encrypted field in the encrypted payload.
 The Go implementation only supports using this field as a canary value, rejecting decryption if the value mismatches.
 AES-GCM would support using this field as a means to store data.
 Since Go does not support it, neither do we.

-### Future compatibility

-The current nonce and tag size recommendations may change in the future.
-The configuration fields here are allowed to permit users to decrypt their old state files.

 ### Panics

 The current Go implementation of AES-GCM uses `panic()` to handle some input errors.